1. Home

 7/10

-The Hyundai i30 is one of those family cars that slot into the ‘safe and stead’ category.
+The Hyundai i30 is one of those family cars that slots into the ‘safe and steady’ category.
 Is it exciting or dynamic?
-No really.
-But will it provide you with years of safe, comfortable and frugal motoring from not much money?
+Not really.
+But will it provide you with years of safe, comfortable and frugal motoring for not much money?
 Most certainly.

-The i30 is sold with an unlimited mileage five-year warranty.
+The i30 is sold with an unlimited-mileage five-year warranty.
 You also get a good choice of petrol engines with low fuel costs.
-The 1.0-litre petrol will return around 50mpg, while the 1.4-litre petrol will provide around 45mpg when paired with Hyundai’s excellent automatic gearbox.
+With the older ones, the 1.0-litre petrol will return around 50mpg, while the 1.4-litre petrol will provide around 45mpg when paired with Hyundai’s excellent automatic gearbox.
 The 1.6-litre diesel will provide up to 60mpg.
+The later 1.5 mild-hybrid petrols return around 48mpg.

-The cloth seats in the i30 are among the very best in this class for leg and back support.
-The i30 is a popular car with company car drivers and this is mostly down to the fact the interior is designed to cover long distances in comfort.
-You also get a useful 395-litre boot, which is more usable than some of its rivals thanks to its squad shape and low-loading lip.
+The cloth seats in the i30 are among the very best in the class for leg- and back support, and the interior is designed to cover long distances in comfort.
+You also get a useful 395-litre boot, which is more usable than some of its rivals thanks to its square shape and low-loading lip.

 6. Kia Ceed